 If you’re not quite sure how to use Instagram ads or you’re worried about how much they cost, read on to find out how you can run effective Instagram ads on any budget.

-Instagram is growing and it’s growing fast.
+Instagram is growing, and it’s growing fast.

 The platform’s incredible growth is all for a good reason.
 Marketers know it’s worth it: Instagram’s ad revenues could reach $18.16 billion by 2021.

 Instagram is not only growing considerably, but it’s also bringing in some serious cash for businesses.
 It’s attracting tons of big brands because it’s well worth it to advertise there.
-Even if you’re not a multi-million dollar brand, Instagram ads are still just as important for you to use (if not more important).
+Even if you’re not a multimillion-dollar brand, Instagram ads are still just as important for you to use (if not more important).

 Here’s why any size business should consider Instagram as a way to promote their brand, services, or products: